Describe unique traits that have been passed down to you by an ancestor.

-After Grandma and Grandpa Higgerson and Margie moved to Norfolk County, Virginia, after World War II, and I was born in 1952, I spent a lot of time with them and enjoyed being with them.
+After Grandma and Grandpa Higgerson and Margie moved to Norfolk County, Virginia, soon after World War II was over, and I was born in 1952, I spent a lot of time with them and enjoyed being with them.
 Grandma taught me to appreciate my ancestors and old photographs, which I rummaged through and asked questions about who the people were in the pictures.
 She kept photos and newspaper clippings.

 Because Grandpa didn't have any photos at all of his family, I questioned him as well as to where his family was.
 Grandpa taught me how to walk as he was recuperating at home from a bad car accident at the same time I was toddling around trying to stand on my own two feet.

 I felt loved and cared for by my parents and my maternal grandparents.
 If something happened to Momma and Daddy, it would not have been difficult at all for me to move right in with Grandma, Grandpa, and Margie as I felt quite at home with them, too.